International Women’s Day 2019 – In tough times, women shine

 Using crises as a time to attain leadership roles

 Women must put themselves forward and reach for opportunities to showcase their leadership ability without letting old fashioned gender stereotypes get in the way.
 If a time of crisis is supposedly the best way in, then so be it!
 It does not mean you are destined to fail; if anything, an individual who is trusted to turn things around during challenging times deserves credit.
 It is the ideal chance to prove your abilities and restore confidence in your own strengths.
-Don’t let imposter syndrome give you self-doubt or cause you to give off the impression that you are less capable than you are for fear of being accused of being arrogant.
+Don’t let impostor syndrome give you self-doubt or cause you to give off the impression that you are less capable than you are for fear of being accused of being arrogant.
 Be proud of your accomplishments; you deserve to be where you are.
 Leaders need to be confident and decisive; failure to recognise your strengths and achievements could be highly damaging to career progression.

 It is common to have setbacks throughout any career and therefore it is important that you do not let this deter you from taking on the challenge.
 Remember – you are only human, and it is more than acceptable to ask for help within the organisation in times of need.
 Ask people you work with for their opinions on projects coming up and ensure you network with and seek advice from others that are in similar positions.
-Consider going on a course to finetune your public speaking and presentation skills.
+Consider going on a course to fine tune your public speaking and presentation skills.
 Throughout the journey you will certainly improve your resilience, determination and skillset, which will only be increasingly beneficial moving forward in your career.

 Continued focus on increased visibility and equality